kaustubh-karkare/js-parser-generator/readme.md

 ## Notes

 * This project is based on http://pegjs.majda.cz/.
 There are, however, differences in implementation.
-* JavaScript's inbuilt RegExp implementation has not been used anywhere.
+* No external libraries nor JavaScript's inbuilt RegExp implementation have been used in the main code.